 In the event an Intertie is constrained in the import direction by a scheduling limit or Path 26 is constrained in the north-south direction, when HASP cannot meet CAISO Forecast of CAISO Demand or fully accommodate a Priority Wheeling Through transaction, the CAISO will perform a post-HASP process to pro rata allocate available transmission capacity between Load and CAISO Balancing Authority Area and Priority Wheel Through transactions, as described in the Business Practice Manual.
 The pro rata share of Load within the CAISO Balancing Authority Area will be based on the lower of each applicable Resource Adequacy Resource’s Real-Time Energy Bid quantity or its shown Resource Adequacy Capacity.
 The Priority Wheeling Through pro rata share for each Self-Schedule will be based on the lowest of (1) 110 percent of the submitted Day-Ahead Market Self-Schedule of the Priority Wheeling Through transaction, (2) the submitted Real-Time Market Self-Schedule of the Priority Wheeling Through transaction, or (3) the Priority Wheeling Through quantity requested 45-days in advance of the month.
 The available transmission capacity the CAISO awards to Priority Wheeling Through transactions in the post-HASP process cannot exceed the Priority Wheeling Through quantity the CAISO calculates in this pro rata allocation.
 Energy scheduled via the post-HASP process will be settled as Exceptional Dispatch Energy pursuant to Section 11.5.6.1, as applicable.

+34.12.4

+At its sole discretion, the CAISO may, after HASP, apply the market scheduling run priorities in Section 34.12.1 through manual operator intervention to curtail lower priority HASP hourly block export schedules even before the CAISO Balancing Authority Area is in an energy emergency alert.
+When the CAISO is in an emergency alert level 3 (EEA 3), subject to operator judgement and consistent with good utility practice, it will require curtailment to prevent the need to arm Load, or reduce the amount of Load that is armed, and meet its operating reserve obligations.
+For purposes of this section, the CAISO would curtail lower priority exports in the following order:

+(a) Real-Time economic hourly block export schedules that cleared HASP,

+(b) Real-Time Self-Schedule hourly block export schedules not backed by Generation from non-Resource Adequacy Capacity and cleared HASP, then

+(c) Day-Ahead hourly block export schedules not backed by Generation from non-Resource Adequacy Capacity that also cleared HASP and are protected Self-Schedules.

+The Scheduling Coordinator for any export schedule other than an export backed by Generation from non-Resource Adequacy Capacity must submit an E-Tag with the designation of firm provisional energy (G-FP) and indicate in the miscellaneous field of the E-Tag whether the relative priority of the transaction is (a), (b), or (c) above.
+Failure to include the designated priority will default the E-Tag to the priority specified in (a) above.

 * * * * *